 What are the benefits of a Laos eVisa

 Introducing an online visa should have a positive impact.
 The Laos eVisa system will reduce the number of people who need to get a visa on arrival.
-Tourists will simply need to apply online for their eVisa for Laos and will receive their approved visa directly via email.
+Tourists simply need to apply online for their eVisa for Laos and receive their approved visa directly via email.

 At the moment, the visa on arrival fee varies depending on the date and time of arrival.
 For instance, there’s an extra fee for travelers who arrive on a weekend or public holiday.

 The Laos visa on arrival also requires that travelers provide two passport-style photos with their completed application form.
 If travelers don’t have the required photos, they will need to pay an extra fee.
 After providing the form and photos to an immigration officer, travelers have to wait for their application to be reviewed.
 Once it has been checked, they’re called back to get their visa and passport.

 The Laos online visa makes it easier for foreign travelers to get through immigration control, as their details would already be checked by the Laos online visa system.
 At the same time, those who can apply for a Laos eVisa will only pay for a single fee, instead of varying fees as it occurs now with the visa on arrival.

 Those who wish to obtain an online visa to visit Laos will need a valid passport with a minimum validity of 6 months from the expected date of arrival, a debit or credit card to pay the visa fee, and an email address to receive the approved eVisa.

 The only landlocked country in Southeast Asia, Laos offers visitors a fascinating history, culture and heritage.
 From natural wonders to flavorful gastronomy, travelers will enjoy exploring Laos and discovering its hidden gems.